jonathanfox5/plot_vowel_space/README.md

    - Enter the formant settings that you used in the previous step into the window that appears.
 Hit OK.
    - Rename the new formant object to match the name of your TextGrid.

-6. Within Praat, run the `Extract_formants.praat` script within this repository.
-Make sure to update the following line (that is near the top of the script) to match the name of your TextGrid and Formant objects:
+6. Within Praat, run the `Extract_formants.praat` script (this is one of the files that was included in the zip file that you extracted earlier).
+Make sure to update the following line (that is near the top of the script) to match the name of your TextGrid and Formant objects, making sure to **keep** the quotation marks:
    `name$ = "name_of_your_object"`

 7. Save the generated formant table as a `csv` (comma separated values) file within the `data` subfolder of this repository.